-Media power does not only entail the capacity to suggest which events deserve our attention and highlight actors or institutions, it allows broadcasters and publisher to give meaning to these occurrences
+Media power does not only entail the capacity to suggest which events deserve our attention and highlight actors or institutions, it allows broadcasters and publisher to give meaning to these occurrences.

 The media do not only tell us what happens but often suggests what it means, not only in opinion pieces but in the simple retelling of facts.
-Journalism theory has long documented the varied ways in which journalists and editors imprint their own perspectives, and sometimes those of media owners, into their reporting.
+Journalism theory has long documented the varied wavs in which journalists and editors imprint their own perspectives, and sometimes those of media owners, into their reporting.
 Responsible and objective journalism recognises this tendency and finds ways to ameliorate it.
 Irresponsible journalism hides ideological agendas in the reporting of apparent facts.
 Forcing particular meanings into words, individuals and events indoctrinates rather than informs, evident on the front pages of tabloid newspapers.

 Despite sometimes appearing messy or improvised, the design of a front page involves decision-making.
 Each word in a headline is precisely calibrated and each image carefully chosen to attract audiences and transmit the gist of a story.
 Front pages are also the main spaces where new narratives are constructed and new meanings attached to words and events.
-Visual gags, silly puns and sometimes shocking language help to cement the world-view of the journalists and editors

-The close analysis of front pages often results in deep insights into the objectives and prejudices of particular publications, betraying a consistent ideological slant carried over years.
+Visual gags, silly puns and sometimes shocking language help to cement the world-view of the journalists and editors prejudices of particular publications, betraying a consistent ideological slant carried over years.
 The prevailing narrative on the refugee crisis and the pejorative meaning now generally attached to terms such as 'migrant,' 'asylum seeker,' and 'refugee' have in grand part been fashioned on the front pages of The Daily Mail, The Daily Express and The Sun.